yasfatft/cfg/README.md

-# Practical Personal Configurations
+# The Way Geeks Configure It
 ## 1. Vim
-Custom Python-Specialized Vim Configuration
+Here it is a Python-Specialized Vim Configuration.

 ### How to set-up
 1. After cloning repository, copy '.vimrc' file to your home directory with below command: